Azure-Samples/LUIS-DevOps-Template/docs/2-feature-branches-and-running-pipelines.md

 In this example, we follow the [GitHubFlow branching strategy](https://guides.github.com/introduction/flow/index.html) which is a simple and effective branching strategy.
 When using this strategy, in outline:

 * Developer creates a feature branch and does the feature/work in that branch.
 * When done, the developer does a Push of their changes and raises a pull request from their feature branch to master.
+The developer works on the updates using a LUIS app that they create solely to support the work in the feature branch.
-* The continuous integration pipeline is triggered automatically by the pull request and runs as a quality gate check, building a transient LUIS app from the source in the PR and runs unit tests against it.
+* The continuous integration pipeline is triggered automatically by the pull request and runs as a quality gate check.
+It builds a temporary LUIS app from the source in the PR, runs unit tests against it and then deletes it at the end of the run.
 * If the pipeline completes successfully, and reviewers approve the pull request, the developer merges the PR into master.
 * The merge to master automatically triggers the full CI/CD pipeline which:
-  * Creates a new LUIS app version in the master LUIS app from the merged source.
+  * Creates a new LUIS app version in the *master* LUIS app from the merged source.
+This LUIS app will be created if it does not already exist, such as on first run of the CI/CD pipeline.
   * Runs unit test against it.
 If the tests fail, GitHub fails the pipeline and notifies repository members by email.
   * If unit tests pass, creates a [GitHub Release](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) of the repository.
   * Runs LUIS quality tests to determine and publish the F-measure of the new LUIS app version.